talwrii/brave-bookmarks/README.md

 bmzcli -> bravemarks | fzf | xargs bravemark | xclip -selection clipboard -i
 ```

+# Missing features
+* Support for mac or windows
+* Ability to filter to tag
+* Profiles

+I will likely implement these if and when I need them.
+I am open to patches for these (as in I will merge them within days and rerelease).

 # Support
 If you found this piece of software useful you can donate ($2 maybe) to [my ko-fi]( https://ko-fi.com/c/409f19e716).